Operator441981/titan-codex/README.md

 ## Status

-`codex_database.json` holds real personal and project content and will never be published, regardless of what happens with the rest of this code.
-It's excluded via `.gitignore`.
+`codex_database.json` and the entry log both hold real personal and project content and will never be published, regardless of what happens with the rest of this code.
+Both are excluded via `.gitignore`.

 ## Stack